 My Dog Ate Garlic: What Should I Do?

 If your dog eats a small amount of garlic (like a single dropped clove) and not regularly, you probably don’t need to worry.
 You can keep a close eye on them and watch for signs of tummy upset or pale gums- although remember that these can take several days to become obvious.
-However, if your dog decides to eat several cloves, or if they’re small, of Japanese descent, or if they have already been taking garlic supplements for a while, it’s a good idea to follow our steps below.
+However, if your dog decides to eat several cloves, or if they are small, of Japanese descent, or if they have already been taking garlic supplements for a while, it’s a good idea to follow our steps below.

 Step 1: Prevent Your Dog From Eating More Garlic

 Step 2: Immediately Call Your Veterinarian

 If your dog has eaten enough garlic to worry your vet or is showing symptoms, hospitalization may be necessary.
 Oxygen therapy is usually required, as this allows the red blood cells that are still functioning to carry more oxygen with less effort.
-Powerful antioxidants are usually given to help the red blood cells fight off the effects of the garlic.
+Powerful antioxidants are usually given to help the red blood cells fight off the effects of garlic.
 IV fluids and even blood transfusions are sometimes necessary for dogs that have severe anemia as a result of eating garlic.

 Healthy Alternatives to Garlic

-Other Frequently Asked Questions
+Frequently Asked Questions

 Again, this will depend on how much.
 A small amount of consumed garlic powder will likely cause no issues, whereas an entire bottle will.
 We always recommend contacting your vet, and if your dog exhibits any erratic behavior, it’s recommended you take them to the vet right away.